urschrei/convertbng/README.md

 `"returns a list of two lists containing Easting and Northing integers (longs), respectively"`

 `convertlonlat` accepts either a single Easting and a Single Northing, or a list of BNG Eastings, and a list of BNG Northings.
 Numpy arrays are OK too, but note the return type:
-`"returns a list of tuples containing longitudes and latitudes as floating-point numbers."`
+`"returns a list of two lists containing Longitude and Latitude floats, respectively"`

 ```python
 from convertbng.util import convertbng, convertlonlat